qnighy/dont/README.md

 It doesn't follow your second `dont`.
 That means... uh oh.

+### License

+MIT or Apache-2.0.
+See LICENSE.txt and LICENSE-Apache-2.0.txt.

 ### Contributing

 If you find cases where `dont` doesn't properly negate your intentions, feel free to submit a pull request.
 Be sure to include a test case.